GeLi2001/Delta/README.md

 # Delta

-An Open-source AI-powered code review assistant for Visual Studio Code that provides intelligent feedback on your code changes.
+An Open-source AI-powered code review/testing assistant for Visual Studio Code that provides intelligent feedback on your code changes and prompt testing for LLM.

 ## Usage